MushiNizi74/Linear_Regression_From_Scratch/README.md

 # Linear_Regression_From_Scratch
-This is a practice file inspired by Venelin Valkov and his repository of Machine Learning from Scratch.
+This is a practice file inspired by Venelin Valkov and his repository of Machine Learning from Scratch which you can find https://github.com/curiousily/Machine-Learning-from-Scratch.
 This is my own take on how to get the same result with a different way.
 This is purely for practice and revision purposes and all credits go to Venelin Valkov for such a inspiring repository!

 # House Price Prediction with Linear Regression